 |TOTAL (6 courses)||

-The Cell and Molecular Biology Minor is open to students who are majoring in biology or biochemistry.
+The Cell and Molecular Biology Minor is open to students who are majoring in biology or chemistry.
 For students seeking employment at the B.S. level, a Departmental “Letter of Proficiency in Laboratory Skills” may be requested upon completion of the minor.
-This letter requires the passing of a laboratory skills competency examination, details of which are available from departmental advisors.
+This letter requires enrollment in either BIO 300 or BIO 301 and the passing of a laboratory skills competency exam given by the instructor.

 Students select six courses from those listed below.
 At least four of the six courses must be taken with the laboratory, and no more than four courses and three laboratories may come from either the cell or genetics/molecular area.